Chapter 1: Sylvanna's Final Adventure

 Perhaps she should have requested a mute.

-Disturbing content below.
-If you didn't like fable 4, this might be squicky.
+Warning: Disturbing content below.
+If you didn't like chapter 4, this might be squicky.

 The short, coarse fur prickled her back.